Tested Trading Tools

 6. Barchart: US Heatmaps & Sectors

 Barchart provides a reliable heatmap service for US investors, including filters for price-to-earnings, EPS, annual dividend, and dividend yield.
-Additionally, being able to screen a heatmap on a 60-month beta is unique.
+Additionally, the ability to screen a heatmap for a 60-month beta is unique.

 Barchart Heatmaps: Basic Filtering for US Exchanges & Sectors